By Dr. James M. Dahle, WCI Founder

-In the yellow area, it is technically possible for you to receive forgiveness, but I don't think it's worth the hassle.
+In the grey area, it is technically possible for you to receive forgiveness, but I don't think it's worth the hassle.
 You're still going to pay off most of your loans and the amount you're going to have forgiven is less than 1/4 of your annual salary.
-For example, consider someone with an AGI of $300K and a loan burden of $200K.
-You could technically get $65K forgiven.
+For example, consider someone with an AGI of $300,000 and a loan burden of $200,000.
+You could technically get $65,000 forgiven.
 But that's really only $6,500 per year, about 2% of your income.
-And you still paid $258K toward your loans!
+And you already paid $258,000 toward your loans!
 You could probably pay less interest overall by just refinancing, lowering your interest rate by a couple of points, and paying that loan off quickly.
-I don't think that's enough money to be worth pain of dealing with Fedloans for 10 years, keeping track of all your payments and certifications and trying to get the government to do what they agreed to do.
+I don't think that's enough money to be worth the pain of dealing with Fedloans for 10 years, keeping track of all your payments and certifications, and trying to get the government to do what it agreed to do.

-The red area is where PSLF is a no-brainer.
+The light blue area is where PSLF is a no-brainer.
 These folks are going to have MORE forgiven than they borrowed.
 It doesn't matter so much if they're in PAYE or REPAYE, file MFJ or MFS, or contribute to Roth or tax-deferred accounts.
 Getting this PSLF is a critical part of their financial plan.
-Consider a pediatrician making $150K with $600K in student loans.
-This doc makes payments of $943 a month for 10 years, a total of $109K, and then has $755K forgiven.
-Basically, PSLF wiped out 5/6ths of his or her $600K loan.
+Consider a pediatrician making $150,000 with $600,000 in student loans.
+This doc makes payments of $943 a month for 10 years, a total of $109,000, and then has $755,000 forgiven.
+Basically, PSLF wiped out 5/6ths of her $600,000 loan.

-What surprised me when I ran these numbers was that this orange zone lives in the 1X debt to income ratio.
+What surprised me when I ran these numbers was that this light green zone lives in the 1X debt-to-income ratio.
 For some reason, I thought when I had run the numbers in the past that it lived at a much higher DTI ratio.
-Consider a doc who makes $300K and owes $300K.
-This doctor will make payments of $2,193 for a total of $259K and then have $229K forgiven.
-That's like getting a raise of $23k a year, about 10% after taxes.
+Consider a doc who makes $300,000 and owes $300,000.
+This doctor will make payments of $2,193 for a total of $259,000 and then have $229,000 forgiven.
+That's like getting a raise of $23,000 a year, about 10% after taxes.

-As you can see, the biggest swath is in the orange zone.
-There are lots of doctors who, despite making a terrible error by deferring their student loans during residency, should still go for PSLF if they want to work at a 501(c)3.
+As you can see, the biggest swath is in the light green zone.
+There are lots of doctors who, despite making a terrible error by deferring their student loans during residency, should still go for PSLF if they want to work at a 501(c)(3).

 Bottom line?
-From now on I'm going to have to say “it depends” and “you have to run the numbers” a lot more often than I have been when it comes to attendings making their first PSLF-qualifying payment.
-However, if you're in the green or yellow zone, check out the rates and cashback you can get by refinancing through the links in this chart:
+From now on, I'm going to have to say you should run the numbers when it comes to deciding if you should go for PSLF or not.
+If you need help running the numbers, contact Andrew at StudentLoanAdvice.com.
+However, if you're in the dark blue or grey zone, check out the rates and cashback you can get by refinancing through the links in this chart: